-Determining the taxpayer's proportionate share of line 15 credit.-To determine the amount to enter on line 16, you must take into account the applicable rules listed in paragraphs a, b, c, and the Special rules below.
+Line 16.
+To determine the amount to enter on line 16, you must take into account the applicable rules listed in paragraphs 1, 2, 3, and the Special rules below.

-a.
-If the building is owned completely by one taxpayer, enter the line 15 credit (after adjustment for any applicable special rule below) on line 16.
+- 1. If the building is owned completely by one taxpayer, enter the line 15 credit (after adjustment for any applicable special rule below) on line 16. - 2.

-b.
 If the building is owned by more than one taxpayer, and those taxpayers are not members of a flow-through entity, then the line 15 credit (after adjustment for any applicable special rule below) must be distributed according to each taxpayer's respective ownership interest in the building.
 For example, if a building is owned by individuals A and B (60% by A and 40% by B), each would complete a separate Schedule A as follows.
 Lines 1 through 15 would be the same for each, assuming no part-year adjustments are necessary.
 However, A would enter 60% of line 15 on line 16, and B would enter 40% of line 15 on line 16.
 Therefore, enter on line 16 your share of the line 15 credit for the building that relates to your interest in the building.
 If your interest increases or decreases during the tax year, the change must be taken into account in determining your share of the line 15 credit.